Table of Contents

 Therefore, the existential migrants, the rebels, the independent souls who leave home attract ridicule from not just their own family, but also the extended family and society as a whole.
-It is not unusual for strangers (the ‘aunties and uncles’) to offer unsolicited advice or comments about one’s life choices.
+It is not unusual for strangers (the ‘aunties and uncles’) to offer unsolicited advice or comments about the existential migrant’s life choices.
 Facing judgment and implicit criticism from all fronts, they may believe that they are doing something ‘wrong,’ or bringing disgrace upon the family.
 No matter how far they go in life, they believe that they have disappointed or hurt their parents, and carry the heavy burden of guilt that holds them back from living their fullest life.

 – From a young age, you had a sense of knowing that went beyond your immediate surroundings.
 You were curious about the endless possibilities lying beyond where you were.
 You had a desire to move out, to explore the world, to have adventures, or to break out of the social and cultural confines of your hometown.

 – You have multiple interests and are always hungry for intellectually rigorous, sensually intense and culturally extensive experiences.

 – The imposed standards on appearance, dating, and marriage make no sense to you; and no matter how hard you try, you struggle to comply.

 – You are introspective and sensitive by nature and are more aware of social and psychological dynamics than those around you.
 For example, during family or community gatherings, despite the facade of joyous unity and normalcy, you notice the tension, hierarchical pressure, hidden comparisons, and envy, and stifled resentment amongst relatives.

 – You have always felt older than those around you.
 As a child, books, music or arts were your closest friends.
 You travel in your mind by reading, watching movies, or researching on the internet to negate your sense of being trapped.

 – You have always been an independent thinker and -as much as you can- take action according to your judgment; even when that goes against school rules, family instructions or social norms.